 Recommendations Policy measures Stakeholders 1.
-Cease the immigration detention of Rohingya and other refugee communities a.
-Exempt refugees and people seeking asylum from arrest and detention under the Immigration Act 1959/63 b.
-Allow UNHCR regular and streamlined access to all people detained in immigration detention centres, for the purpose of identifying, registering, and protecting refugees and people seeking asylum Ministry of Home Affairs 2.
-Lead the development and implementation of community-based ATD a.
-Implement ongoing ATD initiatives including the proposed plan of releasing children from immigration detention and the ATD pilot programme for unaccompanied and separated children, including Rohingya b.
-Invest in developing a clear monitoring and evaluation framework that focuses on best interest of the child for ATD initiatives c.
-Ensure that ATD initiatives include all children in immigration detention and expand ATD to include other people in situations of vulnerability, such as people seeking asylum and people with medical conditions The Malaysian government: Immigration Department under Ministry of Home Affairs Social Welfare Department under Ministry of Women, Family and Community Development Legal Affairs Division and National Security Council under Prime Minister's Department Civil society organisations and actors serving refugees, migrants, children, and youth UN agencies, namely the Office of the UN High Commissioner for Human Rights (OHCHR), United Nations Children's Fund (UNICEF), and UNHCR
+Cease the immigration detention of Rohingya and other refugee communities a. b.
+Exempt refugees and people seeking asylum from arrest and detention under the Immigration Act 1959/63 Allow UNHCR regular and streamlined access to all people detained in immigration detention centres, for the purpose of identifying, registering, and protecting refugees and people seeking asylum The Malaysian government: Legal Affairs Division and National Security Council under Prime Minister's Department Immigration Department under Ministry of Home Affairs 2.
+Lead the development and implementation of community-based ATD a. b. c.
+Implement ongoing ATD initiatives including the proposed plan of releasing children from immigration detention and the ATD pilot programme for unaccompanied and separated children, including Rohingya Invest in developing a clear monitoring and evaluation framework that focuses on best interest of the child for ATD initiatives Ensure that ATD initiatives include all children in immigration detention and expand ATD to include other people in situations of vulnerability, such as people seeking asylum and people with medical conditions The Malaysian government: Immigration Department under Ministry of Home Affairs Social Welfare Department under Ministry of Women, Family and Community Development Legal Affairs Division and National Security Council under Prime Minister's Department Civil society organisations and actors serving refugees, migrants, children, and youth UN agencies, namely the Office of the UN High Commissioner for Human Rights (OHCHR), United Nations Children's Fund (UNICEF), and UNHCR